That can be confusing, and it’s not always easy to know which one is best.

 This article solves that problem – we dissect the 4 main types of translation used in business, and identify the strengths and weaknesses of each.

-Fortunately, when you strip out the jargon and sales talk, it’s pretty clear what types of project each method is best suited for.
+Fortunately, when you strip out the jargon and sales talk, it’s pretty clear what types of project and translation purposes each method is best suited for.

 And to make that even easier, we have a simple summary graphic you can download and keep for further reference.